b-kwizera/alu-higher_level_programming/python-if_else_loops_functions/README.md

 Python function add(a, b) returns the sum of two integers.
 Python function pow(a, b) returns a raised to the power of b.
 Python function fizzbuzz() prints numbers 1-100 with Fizz, Buzz, or FizzBuzz as required.
+Python function fizzbuzz() prints numbers 1-100 with Fizz, Buzz, or FizzBuzz as required.